appvia/terranetes/docs/terranetes-controller/admin/providers.md

 ```

 :::important
-Static credentials secrets must exist within the same namespace as the terraform controller itself.
-This is due to the fact the credentials are mounted into the job as environment variables.
+It is crucial to note that static credentials secrets must reside within the same namespace as the Terraform controller itself.
+This is because the credentials are mounted into the job as environment variables.
 :::

-The process is the same for all the providers:
+This process applies uniformly to all supported providers:
 * [Amazon](https://registry.terraform.io/providers/hashicorp/aws/latest/docs)
 * [Google Cloud](https://registry.terraform.io/providers/hashicorp/google/latest)
 * [Azure](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs)

-Presently we support using `google`, `aws` and `azurerm` as providers.
-The controller is not limited to these, but for additional providers you'll have to define them yourself in the module.
+Currently, we support the use of `google`, `aws`, and `azurerm` as providers.
+Although the controller is not limited to these providers, any additional providers must be defined within the module.

-Once the secret is provisioned you can create a Provider for it:
+After provisioning the secret, you can create a Provider for it:

 ```yaml
 apiVersion: terraform.appvia.io/v1alpha1